 PLANNING & ARCHITECTS’ SERVICES IN MERTONExtension Architecture provides a full range of services in the Merton area; including:

-- Planning Application Drawings (including Plans, Sections, Elevations)
+- Planning Application Drawings (including Plans, Sections, Elevations etc.)

 - Retrospective Planning

-- Building Regulation Drawings for Merton Building Control
+- Building Regulation Drawings for Building Control in Hammersmith and Fulham

 - Consultancy for Commercial Development